 Patient safety is the cornerstone of high-quality health care.
-Patient care and safety go hand in hand in the medical field and with much progress in this field options for health care has grown.
+Patient care and safety go hand in hand in the medical field and with much progress in this field options for health care have grown.
 Therefore, it becomes necessary to update the facility’s standards and operating procedures to better suit the needs of those it serves.

 Curb infection spread: Wash and sanitize hands before coming in direct contact with the patients.
-This will help reduce the data statistics number on deaths related to health care associated infections.
+This will help reduce the data statistics number on deaths related to healthcare-associated infections.

 Identify Patients correctly: Rely on two basic information i.e. name and date of birth so that they get medication intended for them.
 Also, check for appropriate blood type before any transfusion.

-Use medicines safely: Label all drugs, including those in syringes, cups and basins.
+Use medicines safely: Label all drugs, including those in syringes, cups, and basins.
 Take extra precautions with those patients who are on blood thinners.
-Any confusion related to brand, generic names and packaging has to be minimal and make sure that any additional medication does not conflict with current ones.
+Any confusion related to brand, generic names, and packaging has to be minimal and make sure that any additional medication does not conflict with current ones.

 Avoid Surgical Errors: Follow The Joint Commission’s “Universal Protocol” to prevent wrong-site or wrong-person surgery.

-Prevent venous thromboembolism (VTE): Avoid hospital acquired VTE, the most common cause of preventable hospital deaths.
+Prevent venous thromboembolism (VTE): Avoid hospital-acquired VTE, the most common cause of preventable hospital deaths.